 Ethereum was conceived to fix that.
-It exists as a platform for decentralised applications.
+It exists as a platform for decentralized applications.

 Bitcoin was conceived as a P2P digital cash system.
 In the process of achieving this end, the first blockchain was created.
 Whereas Ethereum was born out of a desire to create more complex applications for these networks.

-So Ethereum exists as an all purpose platform for creating decentralised applications.
+So Ethereum exists as an all purpose platform for creating decentralized applications.